haptork/easyLambda/_posts/2016-10-02-easy-unary-predicates.md

 general known as f-bounded polymorphism (even weird).

-We skipped over a couple of small details like overloading the logical operators for ltype and rtype separately, adding column selection to logical operators etc. These details can be found in the code [here](https://github.com/haptork/easyLambda/blob/master/include/ezl/algorithms/predicates.hpp).
+We skipped over a couple of small details like overloading the logical operators for ltype and rtype separately, object generators, adding column selection to logical operators etc. These details can be found in the code [here](https://github.com/haptork/easyLambda/blob/master/include/ezl/algorithms/predicates.hpp).
 It is part of the [easyLambda](https://haptork.github.io/easyLambda/) library for data processing.
 Don't forget to check the library as well.